 With today’s busy lifestyles, a lot of people struggle with sleep deprivation, fatigue and insomnia.
-As a psychiatrist with the UCI Health Neuropsychiatric Center, these are topics of great interest to me.
+At the UCI Health Neuropsychiatric Center, these are topics of great interest.

 Signs you're not getting enough sleep